Colors

 Hex

-When choosing a color, consider the mood or tone that fits the topic.
+Consider the mood or tone of your design when choosing a color.
 Each gradient conveys a different feeling.
-For example, the purple gradient evokes a sense of calm and sophistication, making it ideal for more relaxed or introspective topics.
-On the other hand, the blue gradient is vibrant and energetic, perfect for dynamic or action-oriented content.
+For example, Cool Purple evokes a sense of calm and sophistication, making it ideal for more relaxed or introspective topics.
+On the other hand, Electric Blue is vibrant and energetic, perfect for dynamic or action-oriented content.
 Think about the message you want to communicate and select the color that best supports that narrative.

 CMYK